sraashis/easytorch/README.md

-## EasyTorch is a quick and easy way to start running with pytorch by only writing how to parse data, and desired neural network architecture.
-Rest, it handles.
+**EasyTorch is a quick and easy way to start running pytorch experiments.
+As a phd student, I could not lose time on boilerplate neural network setups, so I started this sort of general framework to run experiments quickly.
+It consist of rich utilities useful for image manipulation as my research is focused on biomedical images.
+I would be more than happy if it becomes useful to any one getting started with neural netowrks.

-### Installation
+Installation**
 1. Install pytorch and torchvision from [Pytorch official website](https://pytorch.org/)
 2. pip install easytorch

 ### [Link to a full working example](https://github.com/sraashis/easytorchexample)